A new year is such a good opportunity for a new start. Or a new blog.

 - Ready meals are cheaper than vegetables and beans.
 My disgusting chilli was 55p - cheaper than half a tin of tomatoes with half a tin of kidney beans.

-- You can lose weight if your diet is 70% carbs.
+- I didn't crave the things I expected.
+I spent the first two days thinking about mackerel, and the final three obsessing over fruit.- You can lose weight if your diet is 70% carbs.
 I did - I lost 3.5lbs in 5 days, because I physically couldn't ram in enough calories.
 I felt awful for it though, and put it all back on the week after.

 - Food becomes fuel.
 I didn't look forward to eating, it was just something I had to do.
 I felt queasy during most of the week, which meant that forcing myself to finish a bowl of rice was really difficult.